PlainsightAI/legacy-docs/start.md

 Getting Started with Sense
 ==========================================

-On-boarding users and devices in the Sense platform
+*A guide for on-boarding users and devices onto the Sense platform*

 *   [Create a Sixgill Sense account](#creating-an-account)
     *   [Joining an Existing Organization](#joining-an-existing-organization)